 acre

-A unit of land area equal to 4,840 square yards (about 4,047 square metres), historically the amount of land a team of oxen could plough in a day.
+Acre (noun) means a unit of land area equal to 4,840 square yards (about 4,047 square metres), historically the amount of land a team of oxen could plough in a day.
+Example: “The farm covers about two hundred acres.”

-How to Use Acre
+How to use acre

 Learner’s notesIn plain EnglishA standard measurement of land area, still widely used for farms and property in the UK and US.